General Grade information

 11

-Each letter grade, except C, has an impact on the grade-point balance.
-For each unit of letter-graded courses, the grade-point balance impact of the letter grade is found by subtracting 2.0 from the grade points you have actually earned.
-Table 2 summarizes this for each letter grade.
+When calculating the Grade Point Balance (GPB), every letter grade, except for C, affects the balance.
+Grades above C improve the grade-point balance, grades below C reduce it, and grades of C have no effect.
+For each unit of letter-graded courses, you can calculate the impact on the grade-point balance by subtracting 2.0 from the grade points earned.
+Table 2 summarizes this impact for each letter grade.

 Table 2: How Grades Affect Your Grade-Point Balance